makerbot/Miracle-Grue/Building.md

 # Requirements

 Building Miracle Grue requires that you install scons and the Qt4 libraries.
 The Qt4 tools for scons are included in the source tree.

+QT4 is not used yet, so you can get away without installing it, if you are willing to play with the SConstruct file.

 ## Ubuntu installation

     apt-get install libqt4-dev scons libcppunit-dev libcppunit-doc

+## Windows installation

+    We're still working on this.

+    Scons: scons requires Python, which may not be on your system. cppunit is only supported on

 ## OS X installation